Moiup/stringDyn/Doc/functions/stringDyn_int_to_string.md

 # stringDyn_int_to_string(\_)

-Connect the client to a given server
+Converts an int into a string.

 ## **Declaration**